osk2/yamaha-soundbar/README.md

 # Yamaha Soundbar

-> ⚠️ This component is under development and expect some major changes in the future.

 This component allows you to control Yamaha soundbar.

-Tested on Yamaha YAS-209, any Yamaha soundbar based on Linkplay A118 should be supported as well.
+Tested on Yamaha YAS-109 & YAS-209, any Yamaha soundbar based on Linkplay A118 should be supported as well.

-The repo is forked from [nagyrobi/home-assistant-custom-components-linkplay](https://github.com/nagyrobi/home-assistant-custom-components-linkplay)

 ## Installation

 #### 1. Install custom component
  - Using HACS
- - Install manually: copy all files in `custom_components/linkplay` to your `<config directory>/custom_components/linkplay/` directory.
+ - Install manually: copy all files in `custom_components/yamha_soundbar` to your `<config directory>/custom_components/yamaha_soundbar/` directory.

 #### 2. Restart Home-Assistant.
 #### 3. Add the configuration to your configuration.yaml.